aflin/rampart_docs/source/rampart-sql.rst

-'abc*' is matched by every position within the text, the normal pattern matcher would plod along checking for 'abc*' and then whether it's there or not it would try to match "def".  ``rex`` examines the expression in search of the the most efficient fixed length sub-pattern and uses it as the root of search rather than the first sub-expression.
+'abc*' is matched by every position within the text, the normal pattern matcher would plod along checking for 'abc*' and then whether it's there or not it would try to match "def".  ``rex`` examines the expression in search of the most efficient fixed length sub-pattern and uses it as the root of search rather than the first sub-expression.
 So, in the example above, ``rex`` would not begin searching for "abc*" until it has located a "def".